 The Tufts in Washington program allows Tufts undergraduates to study our national government first-hand.
 We have made special arrangements with American University to provide Tufts students with the best possible learning experience available in a Washington semester.
 Participating students attend the Washington Semester at American University, and choose one of two tracks: American National Politics or American Foreign Policy.

 Each track includes the equivalent of four courses, the cornerstone being an internship of the student's choosing, which is arranged soon after arrival in Washington.
-Students work two days a week at their internships.
+Students work three days a week at their internships.
 The second course is an independent research project supervised by an American University faculty member.
 This project results in a major paper on a topic selected by the student.
 Program applicants must have a general idea of their research topic before going to Washington.
 A more detailed proposal is developed upon arrival in Washington.
 Tufts students MUST complete the research project with a satisfactory grade in order to get Political Science credit for any of the Tufts-In-Washington courses.
 The third and fourth courses consist of a double-credit Washington seminar that includes meetings two or three times a week with political elites such as members of Congress, executive branch officials, representatives of interests groups, journalists and the like.
 Some seminar sessions integrate the work of political scientists with students' observations of the real world.

 Students need not be political science majors, but they must have taken political science or international relations courses in the area they intend to pursue in Washington.
 Applicants may not apply before their second semester of sophomore year; that is, students must be at least a first semester junior by the time they enroll in the program in Washington.
 As per our agreements with our international partners, including Sciences Po, exchange students will live and study on the Medford campus.
 They are not permitted, through the exchange agreements within the Tufts Global Education office, to attend Tufts in Washington, even if they are a US citizen.